Why Tree-Style Branching Matters for Thought Advantage Estimation in GRPO: Full Analysis of Shared-Context Advantage Variance

 \paragraph{Frobenius-norm based diagonal energy ratio.} We also consider the proportion of squared Frobenius norm explained by the diagonal entries:

 Higher values of $\rho_F$ indicate that the diagonal terms dominate the overall covariance energy.

-We select 50 samples from the Trajectory Prediction task and, at the 1500-step checkpoint, compute the covariance matrix of the thought-value estimates by performing $N=10$ independent replications per sample.
+We select 50 samples from the Trajectory Prediction task and, at the 1500-step checkpoint, compute the covariance matrix of the thought-level shared-context value estimates by performing $N=10$ independent replications per sample.
 The empirical results yield $p_{\mathrm{row\_dom}}$=\textbf{63.65\%} and $\rho_{F}$ = \textbf{70.71\%} averaged on 50 samples.
-Since our theoretical derivations rely on the assumption that the covariance matrix is diagonal, these diagnostics suggest that this assumption has a certain degree of validity in practice, as the estimated covariance matrices exhibit a clear tendency toward diagonal dominance.
+The structural independence used by our derivation follows from the sampling design (i.i.d.\ shared contexts; conditionally i.i.d.\ continuations); this numerical check only probes \emph{residual implementation-level} correlations.
+The observed $p_{\mathrm{row\_dom}}=63.65\%$ and $\rho_F=70.71\%$ indicate approximate, rather than exact, diagonal dominance, consistent with treating residual correlations as approximation error in the first-order diagonal analysis.